TooFuW/ShortMoji/README.md

 - **Lightweight program** : ShortMoji is a lightweight utility program that doesn't slow down your system.
 And if you want, you can easily close the program by clicking your Escape key twice ! 🤓

-- **System tray icon** : The program also has a system tray icon that you can click to see the repository or close the program ! 💻
+- **System tray** : The program also has a system tray icon that you can click to see the repository or close the program ! 💻

 - **Audience** : Whether you're a developper looking for efficiency, a casual user who enjoys using emojis or a Discord user who's already familiar with emoji shortcuts, ShortMoji is the perfect tool for you ! 🤠

 - **Support** : I'm committed to regularly update ShortMoji with new emojis and features.
-Contributions are welcome, submit pull requests or suggest ideas to help it grow ! 🔥
+Contributions are welcome, submit [pull requests](https://github.com/TooFuW/ShortMoji/compare), suggest ideas to help it grow by creating an [issue](https://github.com/TooFuW/ShortMoji/issues/new) or even send me an [email](mailto:eyrianmuet@proton.me) ! 🔥

 ## Licence
 Free project under the [GNU license](https://github.com/TooFuW/ShortMoji/blob/main/LICENSE).
 Do what you want with it! 🚀